Refreshed Veen ready for big year after being added to Rox's roster

 This browser does not support the video element.

-DENVER -- In a late-season cameo with Triple-A Albuquerque, MLB Pipeline's No. 83-ranked prospect Zac Veen had a simple goal once he shed the maddening hand injuries -- season-ending left wrist surgery in 2023, and a ruptured tendon flexor his right thumb this April -- that had wiped out most of his past two seasons.
+DENVER -- In a late-season cameo with Triple-A Albuquerque, MLB Pipeline's No. 83-ranked prospect Zac Veen had a simple goal once he shed the maddening hand injuries -- season-ending left wrist surgery in 2023, and a ruptured flexor tendon in his right thumb this April -- that had wiped out most of his past two seasons.

 Veen, who also ranks as Colorado's No. 3 prospect, joined the Isotopes in late August, and packed quite a bit of excitement into 21 games.
 He batted .220 with six home runs and three doubles among his 18 hits, plus six stolen bases that included one of third and even one of home.
 He struck out 24 times and drew seven walks.